AdobeDocs/workfront.en/help/manage-work/projects/planning-a-project/project-planned-start-date.md

 * from scratch and when you schedule the project from Completion Date.&nbsp;

-  The Planned Start Date is automatically calculated by `Adobe Workfront`, based on the date you select for the Completion Date and the durations of all the tasks on the project.
+  The Planned Start Date is automatically calculated by Adobe Workfront, based on the date you select for the Completion Date and the durations of all the tasks on the project.

   For information about creating a project from scratch, see [Create a project](../../../manage-work/projects/create-projects/create-project.md).